wu-semsys/SENSE-Use-Case-Template/README.md

     └── XLSXtoTTL.py # script for converting SystemData.xlsx to system-data.ttl
 ```

-The USE_CASE_NAME placeholder is currently quite havily used.
+Note: The USE_CASE_NAME placeholder is currently quite havily used.
 We are working on reducing the number of occurances.
 We suggest search-and-replace for replacing the USE_CASE_NAME with an expressive name for your use case.
 For now, it is present in the following files:
+Note: In config.json, keys labeled with (Optional) can be fully removed and should only be included if needed.
+(If you choose to use them, be sure to remove the (Optional) text from their names)

 ```bash
 ./config/config.docker.json